sebastiansutter/techguides/pages/ace-icp-lab/ACE-ICP-lab.md

 ![](images/media/image59.png)

+* To access the ICP console, open a new Browser tab to https://10.0.0.1:8443

 * In the ICP console, in Catalog, click on the helm chart ace1102app1 to open the chart and start deployment.